astrahalora/movie-store/README.md

 # Features Summary

-The main page features all the movies provided by our API.
+The main page displays all the movies provided by our API.
 You can interact with the page by:

-## Filtering displayed movies by genre
+## Filtering by genre

 ![filter movies by genre](https://images2.imgbox.com/0e/24/eNd3DBpK_o.jpg)